scrffy/FitnessProgram/workouts/week3-cardio.md

 ---
-title: "Week 3 - Cardio & Extras"
+title: "Cardio & Extras"
 order: 1
+week: 3
 ---
 On Cardio day I'm going to make suggestions based on what I do but I completely understand that not everyone has the same access to facilities as I do (swimming pool, fitness classes etc).
 Thus, unlike the other days of the program, you do not need to follow this section exactly.
 If you don't like swimming or aren't signed up to a pool, or if you don't want to fork out money for a fitness class then you don't have to - there are plenty of alternative options available (as listed above).
 Something as simple as a 30 minute run or long hike with friends will do the same trick (depending on your fitness goals).